joxa/joxa/doc/language.rst

     << value (:size size) <type specifier list> >>
     (binary value (:size size) <type specifier list>)

-Any part of the binary except the `value` may be left out and recieve sane defaults.
+Any part of the binary except the `value` may be left out and receive sane defaults.

 Default values will be used for missing specifications.
 The default